quwubin/paired-kmers/README.md

 There are two output files, one is "hpv16.paired_kmer.bed", and the other is "hpv16.paired_kmer.bed.mid.bed".

 For each file, each row is a conserved region represented by one chrosome location.
 There are 8 columns in file "hpv16.paired_kmer.bed".
-1. The first column is the represented chromosome;
+1. The 1st column is the represented chromosome;
-2. The second column is the inner position (3' end) of left kmer;
+2. The 2nd column is the inner position (3' end) of left kmer;
-3. The third column is the inner position (5' end) of right kmer;
+3. The 3rd column is the inner position (5' end) of right kmer;
 4. The 4th column is the number of covered records of this conserved paired-kmer;
 5. The 5th column is the records covered percent of this conserved paired-kmer;
 6. The 6th is the left kmer sequence;